 Music students may also enroll in transferable ensemble courses, but the number of units a student can transfer to USC for ensemble credit is limited to 4 units.
 These ensembles may fulfill actual ensemble requirements for undergraduate degrees, but this depends on the major.

 Individual instruction (or applied lessons) on the student’s primary instrument or in voice may transfer for unit credit, but not for subject credit.
 Placement in individual instruction at USC (i.e., freshman, sophomore, junior,) is evaluated through the performance audition process.

-Students seeking admission to a music major should enroll primarily in courses that are transferable to USC and that fulfill USC’s writing, general education and diversity requirements (see appropriate articulation agreement(s) for details).
+Students seeking admission to a music major should enroll primarily in courses that are transferable to USC and that fulfill USC’s writing and general education requirements (see appropriate articulation agreement(s) for details).
 Students should also become familiar with USC Admission’s writing and math requirements and be sure to fulfill these requirements before applying to USC (see USC transfer admission information for details).

 If scheduling allows, music students may also enroll in music courses specifically related to their major in addition to the general USC requirements, as briefly described in the following section.

 Performance Majors (seeking to pursue any BM or BA degree at the Thornton School including Choral Music)

 Ensemble participation and individual instruction (or applied lessons) are encouraged for all performance majors.
 While these courses may not directly transfer for credit in their programs at USC, it is important for students to continue investing in their musical development in these ways.